-The detailed modelling predicts that, when deposition and consequent plume depletion are considered:
+The detailed modelling predicts that, for the proposed scenario, when deposition and consequent plume depletion are fully considered:

-- At the Coedydd Derw Elwy SSSI, the process contribution to ammonia concentration is predicted to be below the Natural Resources Wales lower threshold percentage (1%) of the Critical Level of 1.0 μg-NH3/m3. - At the two unnamed AWs, the process contribution to ammonia concentrations is predicted to be below the Natural Resources Wales lower threshold percentage (100%) of the Critical Level of 1.0 μg-NH3/m3.
+Over approximately 0.7 ha of the unnamed AW to the south, the process contribution to the annual ammonia concentration would be slightly in excess of the Natural Resources Wales lower threshold (100% for a SAC/SSSI) of the precautionary Critical Level of 1.0 μg-NH3/m3.
+There is alson a less significant exceedance of the Critical Load of 10.0 kg-N/ha/y.